 Can we expect migration at the border to continue to increase in the coming months?

 Apprehensions may remain at high levels in the coming months, particularly as long as Title 42 is still in place and driving up recidivism rates.
 In addition, the root causes driving migration from Central America have not been addressed, and migrants are likely to continue to attempt the journey to the U.S., seeking protection and new opportunities.
-Past seasonal migration trends suggest annual peaks usually occur in March, April and May.
+Past seasonal migration trends suggest annual peaks usually occur in March, April and May, so to see an increase in June signals there are significant, non-seasonal drivers of migration at work.

-However, overall arrival numbers have plateaued in April and May.
+However, overall arrival numbers plateaued in April and May and only ticked up 5% in June.
 In addition, large migrant caravans from Central America continue to be stopped by Guatemalan and Mexican border authorities before they reach the U.S. A caravan of over 2,300 migrants from Central America was blocked by Guatemalan security forces in late January.
 On March 10, the Mexican government announced it stopped approximately 200 Central American migrants on two buses traveling towards the U.S. border.
 Vice President Kamala Harris has lead diplomatic engagement with Mexico and other countries in the region to combat smugglers and address the root causes of migration.

 Even the limited number of asylum seekers being allowed to enter the border today are posing logistical challenges regarding orderly processing procedures.
 The treatment of unaccompanied children in government custody continues to raise humanitarian concerns.
 The administration is working quickly to respond, but the need for practical solutions remains urgent.